inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 - `SeabedRelease` and `SeabedRelease_meters` are used to release particles at a given height above the seabed, they can be used for any behavior type.

-- `Seabed_layerheight` defines the height above the bottom where larvae-particles are confined when searching for the adequate sediment for settlement, in the last larval stage before settlement.
+- `Seabed_layerheight` defines the height above the bottom, where larvae-particles are confined when searching for the adequate sediment for settlement, in the last larval stage before settlement.

--  `Write_Temp_min_max_ins`,  `Write_Salt_min_max_ins`  allow to write  in the netcdf output file either the min, or max, or instantaneous values of temperature and salinity encountered since the last output extraction, to make more accurate the post-processing of the success to settlement.
+-  `Write_Temp_min_max_ins`,  `Write_Salt_min_max_ins`  allow to write in the netcdf output file either the min, or max, or instantaneous values of temperature and salinity encountered since the last output extraction, to make a more accurate post-processing of the success in settling.

--  `Write_coastdist` enables the creation of the Coast Distance field in the netcdf output file to track for every particle its distance to the coast and enable post-processing of the success to settlement.
+-  `Write_coastdist` enables the creation of the Coast Distance field in the netcdf output file to track for every particle its distance from the coast and enable post-processing of the success in settling.

 ##### 6.6 Dial Vertical Migration parameters